GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Analysis

-We present our results in Section \ref{sec:sed_stellar} where we discuss the implications of the spatial distribution of the stellar mass and of star formation burstiness (defined as $\rm SFR_{10}/SFR_{100}$, the ratio of the star formation rates averaged on lookback timescales of 10 and 100 Myr, respectively) within the system.
-We report the star formation histories and the corner plot showing the posterior distributions and the correlations between various SED parameters in the case of the two main stellar components (\autoref{fig:prospector_full_big} and \autoref{fig:prospector_full_small} in Appendix \ref{sec:prospector_results_appendix}).
+We present our results in Section \ref{sec:sed_stellar}, where we discuss the implications of the spatial distributions of stellar mass and star formation burstiness, defined as $\rm SFR_{10}/SFR_{100}$, the ratio of the star formation rates averaged over lookback timescales of 10 and 100 Myr.
+We report the star formation histories and the corner plots showing the posterior distributions and the correlations between various SED parameters for the two main stellar components (\autoref{fig:prospector_full_big} and \autoref{fig:prospector_full_small} in Appendix \ref{sec:prospector_results_appendix}).